TMinuzzo/bank-account-management/README.md

 # Bank Account Management
 A simple bank account application.
+Through the webpage, the user can select it's username, as a simplified way of "authentication", and issue three operations: Deposit, Withdraw and Payment.
+The history and current user balance can also be seen on the webpage, and their values are automatically updated.

 ## About
 This project presents a client-server architecture, which the server was implemented following the concepts of Domain Driven Design and loosely coupled layers.
 The current server implementation uses .NET 3.1, and ASP.NET as the Application Layer.
-A MySQL database was used for the persistence of the data, and [Entity Framework] (https://github.com/dotnet/efcore) as the ORM.
+A MySQL database was used for the persistence of the data, and [Entity Framework](https://github.com/dotnet/efcore) as the ORM.
-For the client side, was developed a React webpage with the framework [Material UI] (https://material-ui.com/) to help with the presentation layer.
+For the client side, was developed a React webpage with the framework [Material UI](https://material-ui.com/) to help with the presentation layer.

 ## Getting Started
 ### Prerequisites